 - ABG II modular-neck hip stem

-In 2012, both of the systems were recalled a few months after Stryker had issued warnings to physicians about metallosis, necrosis and other complications that would result in revision surgery.
+In 2012, both of the systems were recalled a few months after Stryker began issuing warnings to physicians about metallosis, necrosis, and other complications that would result in revision surgery.
 The first lawsuit was filed in New Jersey in 2012 and federal cases were consolidated into multidistrict legislation (MDL).
 Many more lawsuits have followed and more are expected.

 Zimmer Holdings Inc.

-Zimmer will be the second largest orthopedics company in the US after completion of its acquisition of Biomet.
 Zimmer manufactures a number of modular hip implants systems, one of which has received multiple complaints of improper seal of the implant due to a plasma coating that is used in place of the cement normally used for other implants.
-The dislocation of the cup has caused a requirement for numerous revision surgeries.
+The moving of the cup has caused a requirement for numerous revision surgeries.